enlarge the image: Picture: Christian Hüller

 • Islamic extremism and right-wing extremism

 • Quest for significance and group-based control as possible motivations underlying radicalization into violence?
 Difficulties in demonstrating loss of significance effects on radicalization in three experiments.
-Presentation with Elisa Merkenschlager and Immo Fritsche at the 26th Workshop on Aggression in Jena, November 11, 2022.
+Presentation with Elisa Merkenschlager and Prof. Dr. Immo Fritsche at the 26th Workshop on Aggression in Jena, November 11, 2022.

 • Dealing with radical Islamism as a threat to control and challenge for categorization on a superordinate level.
 Presentation at the 52nd Congress of the German Psychological Society in Hildesheim, September 13, 2022.